TanishJ05/Coursera_Module_3/CONTRIBUTING.md

 #!/bin/bash
-# Script to calculate Simple Interest
+# Script to calculate Simple Interest, can use this for finance planning

 # Simple Interest formula: (P * R * T) / 100
 # P = Principal, R = Rate of Interest, T = Time (in years)